brevzin/cpp_proposals/2286_fmt_ranges/fmt-ranges.md

 `vector<bool>` is one of the very few ranges in which the two types are truly quite different.
 So it doesn’t offer much in the way of a good example here, since `bool` is cheaply constructible from `vector<bool>::reference`.
 Though it’s also very cheap to provide a formatter specialization for `vector<bool>::reference`.

 Rather than having the library provide a default fallback that lifts all the `reference` types to `value_type`s, which may be arbitrarily expensive for unknown ranges, this paper proposes a format specialization for `vector<bool>::reference`.
-Or, rather, since it’s actually defined as `vector<bool, Alloc>::reference`, this isn’t necessarily feasible, so instead this paper proposes a specialization for `vector<bool, Alloc>` at top level.
+This type is actually defined as `vector<bool, Alloc>::reference`, so the wording for this aspect will be a little awkward (we'll need to provide a type trait `$is-vector-bool-reference$<R>`, etc., but this is a problem for the wording and the implementation to deal with).

 # Proposal